Articles

-Effort Estimation 101: 43 factors you must know to estimate the right effort for any SAP S/4HANA Migration Project
+43 Factors you must know to estimate the right effort for any SAP S/4HANA Project

 Introduction